 Right to lodge a complaint with a supervisory authority

 If the client deems that the processing of their personal data breaches the applicable data protection regulations, the client is entitled to lodge a complaint with a competent regulatory authority in accordance with Article 77 of the General Data Protection Regulation and section 21 of the Data Protection Act.
 In Finland, the regulatory authority is the Data Protection Ombudsman.

 Other rights related to the processing of personal data

-Patients can use the My Kanta Pages to view the data stored in the Prescription Centre and check to which social and health care providers and pharmacies the data have been disclosed.
+In MyKanta, the client can browse the data entered in the Prescription Centre and see which healthcare and social welfare service providers and pharmacies the data has been shared with.

 The client has the right to learn who has processed and viewed their data entered in the Prescription Centre by submitting a log data request to Kela.
 The client has the right to request log data concerning how Finnish pharmacies have processed their prescription data retrieved from abroad.

 A person may act using a power of attorney or as a legal representative on behalf of an adult and request for information on who have processed and viewed the data stored in or disclosed to the Prescription Centre by submitting a log data request to Kela.
 Kela will verify the person's right to receive the data.
 The disclosure of data may be refused on legal grounds.

 A guardian can request information behalf of a minor who has processed and viewed the data stored in or disclosed to the Prescription Centre by submitting a log data request to Kela.
 Kela will verify the validity of the custody upon a guardian’s request to access a minor's data.
 The disclosure of data may be refused on legal grounds.